Honest Pros and Cons of Living in Chicago From a Local

 This isn’t a problem if you’ve embraced the art of saying no, but for pushovers like me, it becomes a problem.

-Pro: Chicago sports are great.
+Pro: Chicago has an amazing sports culture.

 Chicago is a big hub for arts and culture, but it’s also a huge sports town.
 I’m lucky to say I’ve lived through a World Series championship for the Chicago Cubs, my preferred baseball team, and a World Series for the Chicago White Sox, that other team.